SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 While we have tried to do our best to rank your website both through our link building and on-page SEO guidance, I am deeply sorry you feel this way about our service.
 It was never our intention to purposely provide a service which you deem as low quality, nor should any of the content from your website have been copied and pasted into the forum links.
 Needless to say we have fired that supplier due to the quality standards of their service slipping over time.
 When we first started using them we were assured that they were using only native English writers and the quality was more than acceptable and at first they were above and beyond our expectations.
 Please be aware though, these suppliers were only handling the Forum and Profile links part of the service, all other links were either handled by ourselves manually, or other 3rd party sources here in Australia.
 We have now brought all link building sources back within Australia to maintain quality and reliability of our service, and will definitely be keeping a close eye on quality going forward.
 Honestly, as some of the forum links may not be providing any benefit to your rankings, they would certainly not be hurting your rankings in any way.
 The drop in traffic may be because any of your competitors could in theory create negative links and even post these in blackhat link farms or explicit websites in an effort to ruin your rankings. - This is known as negative SEO and the fact that anyone can do this to any website means that it does not carry much (if any) negative weight.
 There are plenty of articles online regarding negative SEO and whether it really exists, the best course of action for you to take would be to simply disavow the low quality links and this will release any connection between Stone Mania and these links.

 Not only only was this guy a fraudster but he clearly thought I was stupid.
-He was now trying to convince me that although the links were not providing any benefit to my rankings they were not hurting them either.
+He was now telling me that although the backlinks were not providing any benefit to my rankings they were not hurting them either.
+That goes to show how much he really knows about search engine optimisation.
 He was also blaming the drop in rankings on negative SEO instead of the thousands of spammy backlinks that had been built.
+Dave genuinely expected me to believe that one of my competitors could be spending their time posting spammy backlinks in black hat link farms or on explicit websites in an attempt to damage my website's ranking.
+This guy really is an idiot.

-Having asked yet again that he refund my entire investment he replied
+Having asked yet again that he refund my entire investment Dave replied;

 We did start a guarantee on our service which was in effect to plans ordered through the Warrior Forum earlier this year but when you signed up we were not offering any ranking guarantees

 I had signed up with them in December 2012, the forum promos which featured ranking guarantees and an offer of a full refund were dated 19th May 2011, 4th July 2012 and 30th August 2013 and I had screenshots of them all.
 Nothing had been said about the offers only being open to forum members or them having a time limit.
-Whenever asked by members in various threads Dave Adamson always confirmed the offers were still valid and all parts of it were available to everyone who signed up.
+Whenever asked by members in various threads Dave Adamson always confirmed the offers were still valid and all parts were available to everyone who signed up.
+Imagine a guarantee that you offer being excluded because a customer signs up to the deal directly through your own website instead of through a post in a digital marketing forum!

 And on 18th September 2013...